Pain relief in labour

 • Immersion in water may slow labour if you enter the bath before your labour is established, or if you stay in for more than one or two hours.

 N.B.
 Water immersion may be used for pain relief in labour only.
 Birthing in water is not currently facilitated in the maternity unit in UHG.

-Continuous one-to-one support from an experienced birth professional has been shown to reduce women’s need for pain relief in labour, increase their chances of having a normal delivery and increase their level of satisfaction with their childbirth experience.
+Continuous one-to-one support from an experienced birth professional has been shown to reduce women’s need for pain relief in labour, increase their chances of having a normal birth and increase their level of satisfaction with their birthing experience.
 It is the policy in University

 Hospital Galway to provide women with one-to-one care from a midwife throughout labour.
 Midwives are experienced in providing emotional support as well as monitoring mothers’ and babies’ conditions in labour.

 Women may also choose to hire the services of a Doula.
 This is a private arrangement between the woman and the Doula.
 A doula is a woman who has been trained to provide a continuous presence and emotional support for women during labour.
 They may also be trained to provide pain-relieving or coping methods that are non drug based, for example massage and touch, positive thinking and relaxation techniques.

 Comfort measures are a number of different approaches that can help you to cope with the pain of labour these may include; the application of hot compresses or ice-packs, using complimentary therapies, adopting different positions in labour, the use of massage or touch and the use of comfort aids such as bean bags or birthing balls.